miraheze/mw-config/.github/ISSUE_TEMPLATE.md

 # PLEASE DO NOT FILE A BUG HERE!

-Miraheze system administrators (who are responsible for github) have decided that miraheze no longer uses GitHub for incoming bugs.

-Instead, they have decided to use [phabricator](https://phabricator.miraheze.org).
-All bugs have been migrated to the new infrastructure, and we are no longer accepting incoming bugs using github issues.

-Since you can register to miraheze phabricator using your github ID using OAuth, please consider filing a bug there. phabricator's markup is almost identical to github's one, and it shouldn't take more than 2 minutes to register there and file a task there.
-Thank you.
+As of April 2016, Miraheze moved from GitHub to [Phabricator](https://phabricator.miraheze.org) for issue tracking.
+We do not longer fix issues reported on GitHub.

+Please use Phabricator from now on to report issues.
+It won't take long to register at Phabricator, since we offer OAuth integration with our Miraheze wikis and GitHub.
+Phabricator's markup is almost identical to GitHub's one, so you'll get used to it very fast.